rosasurfer/mt4-mql-framework/bin/README.md

 ### How to compile MQL programs without using MetaEditor?
 For backward compatibility the framework includes the compiler of MetaTrader 4 build 224.
-The reliability of .ex4 files generated with that compiler outweights the limitations compared to current compiler versions.
-The compiler may be replaced by any compiler version of MetaEditor 4 builds &lt;= 509 without changes to the code base.
+The reliability of .ex4 files generated with that compiler outweights the limitations compared to current versions.

-The compiler can be called manually from the command line or it can be integrated in 3rd party development environments by registering custom CLI tools.
+The compiler can be called directly from the command line or it can be integrated in 3rd party development environments by registering custom CLI tools.

+For the command line options of the compiler built into MetaEditor builds 600+ see [https://www.metatrader5.com/en/metaeditor/help/beginning/integration_ide#compiler](https://www.metatrader5.com/en/metaeditor/help/beginning/integration_ide#compiler).

 ```bash
 $ mqlc -?